-Black vodka is a fun novelty and great for Halloween parties and other occasions with a dark theme.
+Black vodka is a fun novelty that's great for Halloween and other occasions with a dark theme.
 There are a few cocktails that specifically call for black vodka, and even more that can go dark by substituting the recipe's clear vodka for a black one.

-Blavod is the only commercial black vodka available, though it is not always around or the best option for a particular drink and that is where this simple little trick comes in.
-By using the same concept used to create green beer for St. Patrick's Day, you can turn any vodka black as night -- and all you'll need is food coloring.
+Blavod is the only commercial black vodka available.
+It is not always around or the best option for a particular drink and that is where this simple little trick comes in.
+By using the same concept used to create a green beer for St. Patrick's Day, you can turn any vodka black as night.

-For each of these instances, food coloring is your answer.
+Whether you cannot find Blavod, prefer to use your favorite vodka, or want to turn a cocktail black that uses a flavored vodka, the quickest solution is liquid food coloring.
 All you have to do is use the standard black formula to go from clear to black vodka without altering the flavor.

 - 10 drops blue food coloring